Manuel Orazi: Notable works

 Orazi illustrated an early Art Deco French edition of the 1891 one-act play by Oscar Wilde, Salome.

 He made jewelry designs that were displayed at Maison de l'Art Nouveau in 1896.
 In 1899 he designed some of the first pieces of jewelry for the Maison Arnould.
 His jewelry designs were also sold at La Maison Moderne.
-Orazi designed one of the best known posters for La Maison Moderne.
+Orazi designed one of the best known posters for La Maison Moderne as well as the cover of one of La Maison Moderne's catalogs which features Cleo de Merode in profile, perhaps wearing a design by Henri Van de Velde.

 For her theater at the Universal Exposition in Paris in 1900, Loie Fuller commissioned Orazi to create the poster, which was printed in three editions and three color schemes.